HarrisZ$^+$: Harris Corner Selection for Next-Gen Image Matching Pipelines: Related work

 Fast and efficient keypoint extraction may be required by real-time applications on when processing a huge amount of images.
 One of the two main approaches in this sense is to discretize the kernel to allow a fast computation of the filter response thanks to the integral images.
 This solution was originally employed by the Speeded-Up Robust Feature (SURF) detector~\citep{surf} as alternative to SIFT.
 The other solution is to characterize the keypoint according to a comparison of the keypoint central pixel with respect to the other pixels in the local window.
 The Features from Accelerated Segment Test (FAST) detector~\citep{fast} is maybe the most known solution in this sense.
 In addition, FAST makes use of decision trees to further speed-up the computation.
 Worth to be mentioned among the handcrafted keypoint detector is the Maximally Stable Extremal Region (MSER) detector~\citep{mser}, which extracts blob-like structures that remain almost stable in a region growing process.

 With the partial exception of FAST, machine learning has intervened into the keypoint detector design only recently.
 After some initial attempts~\citep{tilde}, excluding the deep Key.Net detector~\citep{keynet} which employs both handcrafted and learned filter layers, deep detectors only appeared as components of end-to-end image matching architectures.
+The structure of deep detectors generally combine in order convolutional and max pooling layers followed by non-linear activation functions, which strongly resemble the structure of filter-based handcrafted detectors, with respectively a filter definition, the local maxima selection of its response and a thresholding on them.
 The Learned Invariant Feature Transform (LIFT) network~\citep{lift} is the first example of a complete end-to-end deep image matching architecture.
 Due to its complexity, LIFT cannot be trained as a whole from scratch and the training process requires handcrafted keypoints as bootstrap.
 An alternative solution was proposed in SuperPoint~\citep{superpoint}, where the training process becomes self-supervised thanks to a pre-training phase with synthetic images and the homographic adaptation.
-Unlikely LIFT which is patch-based, SuperPoint relies on a fully convolutional network to process the whole image as input.
+Unlike LIFT which is patch-based, SuperPoint relies on a fully convolutional network to process the whole image as input.
 The Detect-and-Describe (D2-Net,~\cite{d2net}) and the Describe-to-Detect (D2D,~\cite{d2d}) networks are other end-to-end local feature architectures, which operate in a different way to the standard computational flow where it is the descriptor that must be adapted to the keypoint detector.
 Specifically, D2-Net defines dense feature maps that simultaneously serve to derive the keypoints and their descriptors, while in D2D keypoints must be adapted to the information content of the descriptors.
 The DIScrete Keypoints (DISK) network~\citep{disk} leverages the principles of reinforcement learning to ease the complexity of the end-to-end training caused by the sparseness of the keypoints and achieved state-of-the-art results.
 More recently, the integration of the keypoint spatial constraints into the network design has greatly improved the final matching output.
 This has been done implementing attentional graph neural networks in SuperGlue~\citep{superglue}, using coarse-to-fine schemas with the Local Feature TRasformer (LoFTR,~\cite{loftr}), or considering dense descriptor approaches not employing any sort of keypoints~\citep{dense}.